 BASES members can apply to enroll on the SEPAR twice a year, in February and August.

-BASES will be accepting SEPAR applications from 1 January 2020 (application deadline: 1 February 2020).
+BASES will be accepting SEPAR applications from 6 January to 1 February and 1 July to 1 August.

-Candidates are required to complete the SEPAR Online Application by the application deadline (1 Feb or 1 Aug).
+Candidates are required to complete the SEPAR Online Application Form by the application deadline.
 Candidates will be informed of their acceptance (or requirement to provide any further necessary information) within 4 weeks.
 Specific information regarding the application process and requirements can be found in the SEPAR Qualification Handbook.

 If you are interested in becoming a Supervisor and/or a Reviewer for the SEPAR scheme, please register your interest by filling out the relevant form(s) below and we will get in touch with you with more information: